davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

 to declarations and definitions, and there are a slew of plugins (e.g.
 [ludovicchabant/vim-gutentags]) that can auto-generate the tags file for you.
 Using [majutsushi/tagbar], [Shougo/unite.vim], [ctrlpvim/ctrlp.vim], or a bunch
-of other plugins, you can browse through those tags.
+of other plugins (and plugins that work with them -- plugin-plugins), you can browse through those tags.

 Of particular note on the generation side is [ramitos/jsctags], which will generate ctags using TernJS.

+- [ramitos/jsctags]

 ## Linting